 “Those will be rewarded with the highest place (in Paradise) because of their patience.
 Therein they shall be met with greetings and the word of peace and respect.”
 (Al-Furqan 25:75).

-10. It is from the things that recommended by our Lord and of the matters requiring determination.
+10).
+It is from the things that are recommended by our Lord and of the matters requiring determination.
 Allah, the Glorious says:

 “And verily, whosoever shows patience and forgives that would truly be from the things recommended by Allah.”
 (Ash-Shura 42:43).

-11. The verses about virtues and benefits of patience in the Holy Quran are more than ninety verses.
+The verses about the virtues and benefits of patience in the Holy Quran are more than ninety verses.

-12. There are more than ninety verses in the Holy Quran about the virtues and benefits of patience.
-Such number of verses indicate that virtues and excellence of this matter.
+There are more than ninety verses in the Holy Quran about the virtues and benefits of patience.
+Such a number of verses indicate the virtues and excellence of this matter.

 In Sunnah of the Beloved Prophet: